How new Members of Congress achieve successful communications strategies

 Launching your communications program as a new Congressional office can be daunting, but there are steps to consider right away.

-According to Jen Daulby, Chief of Staff at Indigov, it starts with a simple question: Do your constituents know their new Congressperson?
+According to Jen Daulby, former Chief of Staff at Indigov and current CEO of the Congressional Management Foundation, it starts with a simple question: Do your constituents know their new Congressperson?

 “Is this new Member new to politics and to government service?
 If so, first and foremost, make sure that constituents in the district know who their new Member of Congress is, and how they can communicate with them and your team.”